samuelolteanu/esphome-pellet-stove-controller/README.md

-I proudly present you a fully featured pellet stove controller based on ESPHome.
+I proudly present you a fully featured pellet controller based on ESPHome.
 The stove is an Alfa Plam 14KW that had a dead (expensive) and not well documented motherboard.

 Highlighted features:
 - Constant (adjustable) internal water temperature without an inlet-outlet mixer